Eco Learning

 Bringing the Curriculum to Life

 Our children are empowered to think about their environment and a sustainable world.
 We engage our children in community projects as well as activities in school so they are socially responsible learning about the environment.
-We are a member of the national Eco-Schools programme and readily embark on eco-issues about litter, plastic in our oceans and energy usage.
+We are a member of the national Eco-Schools programme and readily embark on eco-issues.

 Queen's Green Canopy Legacy

-Our children have planted trees in Apedale as part of the Queen’s Jubilee celebrations and her legacy ‘Green canopy.
+Our children planted trees over two hundred trees in Apedale Park as part of the Queen’s Jubilee celebrations and her legacy.

 Gardening Club

-The gardening team are involved in creating a vegetable garden and have gained knowledge which we hope they will continue to use.
+The gardening team have cared for a vegetable garden and have gained knowledge which we hope they will continue to use.

-Gardening Club builds on the learning inside the classroom.
-Our children enjoy the responsibility this brings.
+Gardening Club builds on the learning inside the classroom and our children enjoy the responsibility this brings.

 Outside Learning: The Bug House